Minority Scholars Engineering Program (MSEP)

 Learn more about the resources available to help all pre-engineering students succeed:

-Academic Workshops - One-credit/no credit courses (ENGR 197) that provide additional support for students in engineering prerequisite classes.
+A one-credit/no credit course (ENGR 197) that provides additional support for students in engineering prerequisite classes.
+More »

-Study Centers - Study resources and learning facilitators available in the Engineering Academic Center in Loew Hall, second floor.
+Study resources and learning facilitators available in the Engineering Academic Center in Loew Hall, second floor.
+More »

-ENGR 202 Seminar - One-credit/no credit seminar for students wanting support to succeed in engineering.
+A one-credit/no credit seminar for students wanting support to succeed in engineering.
 Offered Winter and Spring quarters, each quarter has its own emphasis.
+More »

-Co-Enrollment Courses - MSEP works with the Mathematics, Chemistry and Physics departments to enroll students in math and science courses with other students with similar backgrounds and interests, creating the smaller communities that many students seek at large institutions.
+MSEP works with the Mathematics, Chemistry and Physics departments to enroll students in math and science courses with other students with similar backgrounds and interests, creating the smaller communities that many students seek at large institutions.
 Courses are noted in the time schedules as "Includes MSEP/WiSE students" and are designed to work with the appropriate Academic Workshops.
-To register for these courses, students must see an MSEP, WiSE or other engineering advisor.
+To register for these courses, students must see an adviser for MSEP, WiSE, or other engineering adviser.

-NACME- The University of Washington is a National Action Council for Minorities in Engineering partner university, providing private source scholarships for African American, American Indian and Latino men and women in engineering.
-For more information and the application, visit the Engineering Scholarships website.
+The University of Washington is a National Action Council for Minorities in Engineering partner university, providing private source scholarships for African American, American Indian and Latino men and women in engineering.
+More: Engineering Scholarships »

-Student Societies - MSEP hosts three national student organizations that have affiliated college chapters at the University of Washington: American Indian Science and Engineering Society; National Society of Black Engineers (NSBE); and Society of Professional Hispanic Engineers (SHPE).
+MSEP hosts three national student organizations that have affiliated college chapters at the UW American Indian Science and Engineering Society (AISES); National Society of Black Engineers (NSBE); and Society of Professional Hispanic Engineers (SHPE).
 These three groups collaborate with the Society of Women Engineers as the Coalition of Minority and Women Engineering Societies (CMWES).
+More: Organizations, Clubs and Competitions »

 See Also - Programs for Incoming First Year Students